 Graduate Instructor, University Writing Program

 Deborah enjoys teaching students how to think critically, especially with respect to literature and mass media.
 Deborah also likes languages.
-As part of her M.Div. she studied Biblical Hebrew, Aramaic, and Greek, and currently concentrates on learning Modern Standard Arabic.
+As part of her M.Div. she studied Biblical Hebrew, Aramaic, and Greek, and at Notre Dame she has studied Modern Standard Arabic.

 300 O'Shaughnessy Hall (Office Hours)